nhsd-exeter/dos-capacity-status-api/README.md

 make project-start
 make api-start

-The application is configured to run on http://localhost:8000/apidoc/
+The application is configured to run on http://localhost:8000/apidoc/ in the development environment.

 Navigate here in a browser to see all available endpoints and routes.